How to Get Scholarship in India?

 Dr. APJ Abdul Kalam Ignite Awards 2018

 Named after one of the most distinguished scientists of our country, this scholarship scheme run by the National Innovation Foundation aims to inspire innovation and invention in young minds.
-The process is simple – if you think you have an idea that can make a different to the world around you, you send in the entry in a simple text format to the National Innovation Foundation and the winning concept is awarded the scholarship grant.
+The process is simple – if you think you have an idea that can make a difference to the world around you, you send in the entry in a simple text format to the National Innovation Foundation and the winning concept is awarded the scholarship grant.
 The scheme is meant exclusively for school students and the foundation invites new entries every year.

 Nationwide Education and Scholarship Test

-The Nationwide Education and Scholarship Test (NEST) is divided in two categories – the NEST Junior I for students of Class 9, 10 and NEST Junior II for science stream for Class 11 and 12 as well as first and second year engineering diploma courses.
+The Nationwide Education and Scholarship Test (NEST) is divided into two categories – the NEST Junior I for students of Class 9, 10 and NEST Junior II for science stream for Class 11 and 12 as well as first and second year engineering diploma courses.
 The scholarship is exclusively for students from economically weaker sections.
 Eligible candidates are required to appear for an exam and the scholarship is awarded purely on order of merit in this examination.
 The topper in NEST Junior I category is awarded a scholarship of Rs 40,000 and NEST Junior II topper gets Rs 50,000.
 The top 10 scorers in both the categories are eligible for a grant of Rs 25,000 and Rs 30,000 each, respectively.

 Schindler Igniting Minds Scholarship